This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Your MacBook Pro is capable of displaying any image as the desktop background.
 But many Mac owners never change their background.
 They may not know that changing your Mac’s background is quick and easy.

-You can quickly change your Macbook Pro’s background in System Preferences, Finder, or the Photos application.
+You can quickly change your Macbook Pro’s background in System Preferences (System Settings on macOS Ventura and above), Finder, or the Photos application.
 Just find the image you want, and with a few clicks of your mouse, you’ll have a new background.

 I’m Jon, a Mac enthusiast, and owner of a 16-inch 2019 MacBook Pro.
 I use my Macbook for over 10 hours daily and know all the tips and tricks to customize it.
 So, I put together this step-by-step guide to help you change your Mac’s background.